rafaelalbia/java-calculator/README.md

 # java-calculator
-A calculator made in java.
+A calculator developed in java.

 The purpose of this project is to expand the functionality of a common calculator.